First progress update of the year and loads of updates and games played as I had some playing time over the holidays.

-Superbrothers: Sword & Brothers EP was first released in 2011 for iOS, although on PC it wasn’t released until the following year.
+Superbrothers: Sword & Sworcery EP was first released in 2011 for iOS, although on PC it wasn’t released until the following year.
 A bit like Dear Esther which I reviewed recently it’s been in my Steam library since 2012 after picking it up from a Humble Bundle at some point.
 Also like Dear Esther it isn’t a long game, taking under 5 hours to play through.

 The game can be best described as an indie 2d adventure game with some puzzle elements and a small amount of action.
 However some of these felt more like a rhythm action game in certain sequences.
 Without saying too much the story centres on one character who ventures into the mountains shortly after coming across some non-player characters in the game.
 The story is split into parts which you must complete.